 She waited to see if he’d argue the point but he just stared.
 So she carried on.

-Abe’s face attempted to display hurt feelings, his head lilting to one side as his eyebrows tried to work out the optimum angle for sympathy.
+Abe’s face attempted an impression of a person with hurt feelings, his head lilting to one side as his eyebrows tried to work out the optimum angle for sympathy.
 It was like watching a dog try to walk on it’s hind legs.

 “That’s unfair Alice.
 I understand why you’re hurt, I really do.
 I mean, what I did was shitty but I’m not a bad person.
 You’re going to regret saying those things once you calm down.”